florian-beetz/bachelor-thesis/thesis.md

 Java.
 This example has three modular ++JAR on the module path, containing module A, B and C respectively.
-Here the only dependency is from module A to module B.
+Here, only module A depends on module B.

 ![Schematic module path](images/modulepath.svg){#fig:modulepath}